 In terms of creating “Big Hairy Audacious Goals” (BHAGs) and developing an indisputable culture, there are few organizations that rival Pentagon innovations.
-Since the Department of Defense's (DoD) innovations are the difference between life and death for service men and women, the creative process takes on a new level of importance.
+Since the Department of Defense's (DoD) innovations are the difference between life and death for servicemen and women, the creative process becomes important.
 As a result, this high-pressure creative environment produces some incredible innovations at an astounding rate.
-With its reputation as a world leader in forward progress and military technology, there are a number of valuable lessons to be learned through this example.
+With its reputation as a world leader in forwarding progress and military technology, there are several valuable lessons to be learned through this example.

-Below, we’ll examine four of the DoD’s recent innovations as a means of improving our own creative processes.
+Below, we’ll examine four of the DoD’s recent innovations to improve our own creative processes.

 Pentagon Innovations Independent Research

 Recently, the Pentagon's Defense Advanced Research Projects Agency (DARPA) partnered with Harvard Biodesign Lab to work on soft robotic suits.
-Although civilian uses are still theoretical, the medical uses for soft robotics have proven to be numerous.
-Soft robotics are used in the medical field to treat joint and muscular issues, as well as neurological disorders while using the patient’s body as naturally as possible.
-The soft exosuits are on the cutting-edge of innovative tech: providing wearable devices that succeed in improving the lives of those who use them.
+Although civilian uses are still theoretical, the medical uses for soft robotics have proven to be many.
+They use soft robotics in the medical field to treat joint and muscular issues, as well as neurological disorders while using the patient’s body as naturally as possible.
+The soft exosuits are on the cutting-edge of innovative tech: providing wearable devices that improve the lives of those who use them.

 The takeaway, of course, is that innovations can greatly benefit from the partnership of institutions and independent research labs.
-While the DoD focused on designing exoskeletons for soldiers in urban warfare, the smaller lab found and exploited a way to utilize the same technological concepts in the medical industry.
-Sharing research and allowing another set of eyes to consider further possibilities for their tech, is one of the innovative concepts utilized by the Pentagon.
+While the DoD focused on designing exoskeletons for soldiers in urban warfare, the smaller lab found and exploited a way to use the same technological concepts in the medical industry.
+Sharing research and allowing another set of eyes to consider further possibilities for their tech is one of the innovative concepts used by the Pentagon.
 Private research pushed Pentagon innovations even further simply because they invited fresh minds to apply their own creative processes to the technology in question.

 Setting Audacious Goals

-Another example of the DoD’s commitment to improving technology is the effort they initiated to fund the advanced robotics consortium founded by Carnegie-Mellon University of Pittsburgh, PA.
+Another example of the DoD’s commitment to improving technology is the effort they funded the advanced robotics consortium founded by Carnegie-Mellon University of Pittsburgh, PA.
 With the help of the Pentagon, state governments, and private partners, the robotics innovation think tank received $172 Million in assorted funding, plus $80 Million in federal funds.

-This kind of funding allows researchers to pursue their BHAGs with real hopes of making progress.
+This kind of funding allows researchers to pursue their BHAGs with genuine hopes of making progress.
 Thus, the Pentagon has ensured a commitment to further innovation in robotics and robotics manufacturing.
-Some of the goals that have been set include: reducing the capital costs of robotics, repurposing robotics on a more efficient scale, and increasing the safety of robotics so that human operators can work in conjunction with them.
+Some goals that have been set include reducing the capital costs of robotics, repurposing robotics on a more efficient scale, and increasing the safety of robotics so that human operators can work with them.
 These goals are far from fruition in the world of modern robotics, but with the help of the Pentagon and other backers, these BHAGs are pursued freely.

 The government’s belief in research consortiums like this is a great example of the law of leadership in action.
 It contrasts with the attitude that MBA-styled leadership portrays and allows researchers to think in big, broad, audacious terms of success. *For more on the attitude of thinking small and how it kills innovation, check out Killer Innovations.